 Students won't be allowed "electronic technology" so this means that the exam is done without a calculator or any other device that might have a calculator app, but this also means that you won't need one and as you've seen, you're not being tested on your mental arithmetic.

-Knowing what's on your exam, studying said areas, and having a plan to achieve your study goals will go a long way to ensuring you perform to the best of your ability on the day of the exam.
+You may have heard the expression “By failing to prepare, you are preparing to fail” and this applies to any exam or test you have to do.
+Knowing what's on your exam, studying the relevant areas, and having a plan to achieve your study goals will go a long way toward ensuring you perform to the best of your ability on the day of the exam.

 Exams offer an uncomfortable and oppressive set of circumstances to perform to the best of your ability so it's a good idea to get familiar with exam technique and working under exam conditions.
+Students who are really good at a particular subject can still do poorly on exams because their exam technique lets them down.

-A scientific calculator on a yellow background.
+A calculator on a maths or physics textbook.

-You aren't allowed electronic devices in the MCAT but none of the exam is more about algebra and contains very little mental arithmetic or big numbers. | Photo by Clayton Robbins on Unsplash
+You can't use electronic devices in the MCAT.
+However, the exam is more about algebra and contains very little mental arithmetic or big numbers. | Photo by Anoushka Puri

 When you can, use MCAT past papers, sample materials, and practice questions to prepare yourself.
 Make it so that you answer the questions in an environment as close to the real thing as possible.